Sunday, March 23, 2014

 • Toast the cumin seeds, Szechuan peppercorns, brown mustard seeds, and white sesame seeds in a small non-stick skillet over medium heat for several minutes, stirring constantly, until the spices are lightly toasted.
 Pour the spice mixture into a spice/coffee blender and grind/pulse for several seconds into a powder.
 Set aside.

 • Place the tomatoes and jalapeño pepper onto a foil-lined baking sheet and broil (I use the toaster oven, but otherwise, just heat up your conventional oven to about 450F) for 15-20 minutes or until the veggies are nicely browned.
 Remove to a chopping board and let cool slightly.
 Remove the charred skins from the tomatoes and pepper and also remove the seeds from the pepper.
-Place the roasted tomatoes, pepper, toasted spices, salt, minced garlic and ginger, fresh cilantro, lime juice and lime zest into a food processor or blender.
-Blend for about 30 seconds or until the Achar is just smooth.
+Place the roasted tomatoes, pepper, toasted spices, salt, sugar, tomato paste, minced garlic and ginger, fresh cilantro, and lime juice into a food processor or blender.
+Blend for about 20 seconds or until the Achar is just smooth.

 Momos freeze well btw (to ensure they don't stick together, just place them single file on a baking sheet in the freezer for 30 minutes, then place them into a Ziploc-type bag).
 This Achar sauce is so delish - great with not only momos, but also pan-fried salmon, shrimp, chips, and then some!